⚠️ The behavior of Microsoft calendar synchronization is changing, and main user actions are required by 31 August – Read more

-Once the synchronization is enabled for the company, each user can enable the synchronization in Severa.
+• Once the synchronization is enabled for the company, each user must enable the synchronization for themselves in their own profile if they want to use it

 Creating a delegate credential varies depending on the version of the Exchange server used.
-Below you can find a few examples.
+The steps require Exchange server administrator access.
+Below you can find different options for the servers in use.

-• Add impersonation extended right to that user on all client access servers.
+1. Add Impersonation extended right to that user on all Client access servers

-• Add impersonation extended right to that user on all mailbox databases.
+2. Add Impersonation extended right to that user on all mailbox databases

 Script to be run